yiseul/www/md/faq.md

 ### Is Slock.it open source?

 If Slock.it GmbH is selected as the first service provider for the DAO, we will make all the code, the smart contracts, user interfaces, mobile apps, and everything forming the Slock.it DAO free and open source, for anyone to use re-purpose.
-We'll not only make these things public, we'll also do everything in our power to see companies other than us develop Slock.it framework compatible products.
+We'll not only make these things public, we'll also do everything in our power to see companies other than us develop Slock.it framework compatible products, as we are keen to see the ecosystem grow beyond what we started.

 ### What's in it for Slock.it GmbH then?

 Slock.it GmbH will put forward a proposal to become the DAO's service provider at the end of the token presale.
-Slock.it GmbH is a for profit company, and the DAO will simply be one of its clients.
-Parallel to its open source engagement with the DAO, Slock.it GmbH will also be consulting and developing unrelated, closed source products for its other private clients.
+Slock.it GmbH is a for profit company, and the DAO will be one of its clients.
+It's critical for us to see aligned incentives between the DAO and our company, so you can expect a symbiotic relationship - what we will work on privately will also benefit the Slock.it ecosystem as a whole.
+For example, we could engage in partnerships with lock manufacturers, consult for real estate companies building smart homes, integrate the Slock.it API at part of popular smart objects, work with banks for Slocks to be able to accept FIAT payments, etc.

 ### Can I help with anything?